 At this stage of life, you are thinking about what you will do when you no longer go to a job every day and how you will live on a reduced income.

 Habilitation services, also called adult day services, include social, leisure and recreational activities that enhance an individual’s quality of life, and are provided in a variety of settings.
 These activities may include: personal care, skill reinforcement, training in self-determination, wellness training, volunteering, and community inclusion.
 These services are offered by a number of quality providers in Clark County.
 All providers of center-based services are certified by the Ohio Department of Developmental Disabilities and their services are influenced by the goals and supports outlined in each person’s Individual Service Plan.
-If you are interested, your Path Coordinator can assist you in finding a day service that’s right for you.
+If you are interested, your SSA can assist you in finding a day service that’s right for you.

 We also assist with finding transportation to help people access habilitation and vocational resources.
 Developmental Disabilities offers a transportation service, as do some habilitation and vocational service providers.
 In addition, we have agreements with SCAT (Springfield City Area Transit), Clark County Jobs and Family Services’ WorkPlus program, Salvation Army’s Hand in Hand program, and other local transportation providers.
-Contact your Path Coordinator for assistance in arranging habilitation or vocational transportation.
+Contact your SSA for assistance in arranging habilitation or vocational transportation.